-2 3.4.1 Energy Resource Options
+3.4.1 Energy Resource Options

-3 3.4.1.1 Wood-Based Biomass
+2 3.4.1.1 Wood-Based Biomass

-- 4 Wood-based biomass electricity is generated from the combustion or gasification of - organic materials as fuels.
-In developing the potential of wood-based biomass, the - 6 following categories of fuels were considered: - Standing timber (including pine beetle-killed wood) - Roadside wood waste (wood already harvested, but left in the forest or road - side, some are pine beetle-killed wood) - 10 · Sawmill wood waste
+Wood-based biomass electricity is generated from the combustion or gasification of organic materials as fuels.
+In developing the potential of wood-based biomass, the following categories of fuels were considered:

+- Standing timber (including pine beetle-killed wood) - Roadside wood waste (wood already harvested, but left in the forest or road side, some are pine beetle-killed wood) - 9 Sawmill wood waste

-- For the 2010 ROR, BC Hydro engaged a team of consultants from Industrial Forest - 2 Services Ltd., together with industry experts, to conduct a modelling study to - estimate the long-term energy potential, costs and possible locations for - 4 wood-based biomass projects.
-For the 2013 ROR Update, BC Hydro engaged - 5 Industrial Forest Services Ltd. for an update to the 2010 modeling study following - the same modeling methodology.
-The updated study found that the overall amount - of standing timber available for fuel was forecast to decline significantly over the next - 15 years, but then stabilize by 2025.
-In addition, the study identified the availability of - 9 significant volumes of roadside and sawmill wood waste, but indicated that there - was uncertainty regarding the actual potential that could be realized. - A summary of the technical and financial results for wood-based biomass is - presented in Table 3-8.
-BC Hydro has undertaken two wood-based biomass power - acquisition processes in the form of a Request for Proposals (RFP), with the - 14 following results: - Bioenergy Phase 1 Call RFP (2008/2009) which resulted in four EPAs for a total of 579 GWh/year of firm energy.
-The average levelized plant gate price for - firm energy was \$111/MWh (\$F2013). - Bioenergy Phase 2 Call RFP (2010/2011) which resulted in four EPAs for a - total of 754 GWh/year of firm energy.
-The average levelized plant gate price for - 20 firm energy was \$123/MWh (\$F2013). - To date, BC Hydro bioenergy EPAs have typically had terms of between 10 to - 15 years.
-Generally, when a secure fuel supply contract is in place, the installed - capacity of wood-based biomass projects is considered dependable, and the annual - energy production is considered firm.
-Biomass can be dispatchable but - dispatchability depends on the ability of the proponent to interrupt fuel supply or - stockpile while not impacting the debt obligations or investment returns of the plant.
+For the 2010 ROR, BC Hydro engaged a team of consultants from Industrial Forest 10 Services Ltd., together with industry experts, to conduct a modelling study to 11 estimate the long-term energy potential, costs and possible locations for 12 wood-based biomass projects.
+For the 2013 ROR Update, BC Hydro engaged 13 Industrial Forest Services Ltd. for an update to the 2010 modeling study following 14 the same modeling methodology.
+The updated study found that the overall amount 15 of standing timber available for fuel was forecast to decline significantly over the next 16 15 years, but then stabilize by 2025.
+In addition, the study identified the availability of 17 significant volumes of roadside and sawmill wood waste, but indicated that there 18 was uncertainty regarding the actual potential that could be realized.
+19

+A summary of the technical and financial results for wood-based biomass is presented in Table 3-8.
+BC Hydro has undertaken two wood-based biomass power acquisition processes, resulting in the following pricing:

+- Bioenergy Phase I Call Request for Proposals (RFP) (2008/2009) with a - levelized plant gate firm energy price of \$111/MWh (\$F2013).
+The Bioenergy - 25 Phase I Call RFP resulted in four EPAs for a total of 579 GWh/year of firm - energy.

+Bioenergy Phase II Call RFP (2010/2011) with a levelized plant gate firm 1 energy price of \$123/MWh (\$F2013).
+The Bioenergy II Call RFP resulted in four 2 EPAs for a total of 754 GWh/year of firm energy.
+3 capacity of wood-based biomass projects is considered dependable, and the annual 6